AntonDnepr/dom5-arena-map-gen/Readme.md

 Also this project make extensive use of the data from: https://github.com/larzm42/dom5inspector

-All credits for data dumps into csv formats goes to them.
+All credits for data dumps into csv format goes to them.

 # Development guide